lucalista/shinestacker/README.md

 # Credits:

 The main pyramid stack algorithm was inspired by the [Laplacian pyramids method](https://github.com/sjawhar/focus-stacking) implementation by Sami Jawhar.
-The latest implementation was rewritten from hte original code that was used under permission of the author for initial versions of this package.
+The latest implementation was rewritten from the original code that was used under permission of the author for initial versions of this package.

 # Resources